-Results 1–10 of 24 for "Guidelines"X related to "Addictions" Refine Your Search Refine Your Search TopicDisability (1)Education (1)Ethics (1)Human rights (1)Law & psychology (1) 3 more... [+] Marriage & divorce (1)Parenting (1)Therapy (1)Hide detailsDocument TypeGuidelinesXYear2013 (1)2011 (1)2010 (1) Results 1–7 of 7 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for the Use of Nonhuman Animals in Behavioral Projects in Schools (K-12)Behavioral research informs areas of study from the treatment of human behavioral disorders and drug addiction to stress management and public health policy; from conservation biology and pest control to gerontology and neonatal careGuidelines (February 2013)2.Guidelines for Submitting ProposalsProvide a brief summary of the story or non-fiction work.
+Results 1–10 of 24 for "Guidelines"X related to "Addictions" Refine Your Search Refine Your Search TopicTherapy (6)Ethics (5)Education (4)Disability (2)Law & psychology (2) 4 more... [+] Human rights (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Parenting (1)Hide detailsDocument TypeGuidelinesXYear2013 (4)2012 (2)2011 (5)2010 (1) Results 1–10 of 24 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for the Use of Nonhuman Animals in Behavioral Projects in Schools (K-12)Behavioral research informs areas of study from the treatment of human behavioral disorders and drug addiction to stress management and public health policy; from conservation biology and pest control to gerontology and neonatal careGuidelines (February 2013)2.Guidelines for Child Custody Evaluations in Family Law ProceedingsThe following guidelines address child custody evaluations, disputes over decision making, caretaking, and access in the wake of marital or other relationship dissolution, including preparing for and conducting the evaluation.Guidelines (December 2010)3.Division Guidelines Adopted as APA PolicyGuidelines developed by divisions and later accepted as APA policy, including multicultural education, practice with women and girls, and pharmacological issues.Guidelines 4.Guidelines for Psychological Practice with Lesbian, Gay and Bisexual ClientsThese guidelines provide practitioners with a frame of reference for the treatment of lesbian, gay and bisexual clients, and basic information and further references in the areas of assessment, intervention, identity, relationships and the education and training of psychologists.Guidelines (February 2011)5.Guidelines for Submitting ProposalsProvide a brief summary of the story or non-fiction work.
 Be sure to specify the psychological issue or situation you are addressing.
 Send a complete story or non-fiction manuscript, table of contents, and all end matter (reference list, additional resources, afterword).
-We do not accept proposals on the basis of a query letter or partial manuscript.Guidelines 3.Guidelines for Child Custody Evaluations in Family Law ProceedingsThe following guidelines address child custody evaluations, disputes over decision making, caretaking, and access in the wake of marital or other relationship dissolution, including preparing for and conducting the evaluation.Guidelines (December 2010)4.Guidelines for APA Conference SpeakersAnnual Convention conference speakers are encouraged to make considerations for all members of the audience, including persons who are blind or visually impaired, deaf or hard of hearing, or with mobility impairments.
-Attendees may make additional arrangements with the resource room for persons with disabilities during convention.Guidelines 5.Guidelines, Statements and ResolutionsAPA has developed guidelines on mental health and psychosocial support in emergency settings and resolutions against genocide and on culture and gender awareness.Guidelines 6.APA Guidelines for PractitionersAPA has approved a variety of practice guidelines and related criteria as APA policy in such areas as multicultural practice, child custody evaluations, and treatment of gay, lesbian and bisexual clients.
-Guidelines 7.Guidelines for the Practice of Parenting CoordinationThese guidelines are designed to address Parenting Coordination, developed in response to the recognition by family courts and the substantial evidence that divorce does not end patterns of high parental conflict for some families.Guidelines (January 2011) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 24 for "Guidelines"X related to "Addictions"
+We do not accept proposals on the basis of a query letter or partial manuscript.Guidelines 6.Guidelines, Statements and ResolutionsAPA has developed guidelines on mental health and psychosocial support in emergency settings and resolutions against genocide and on culture and gender awareness.Guidelines 7.Guidelines for Psychological Evaluations in Child Protection MattersAPA guidelines for psychologists involved in forensic child protection activities, providing an evaluation of abuse, neglect or emotional harm.Guidelines 8.Guidelines for APA Conference SpeakersAnnual Convention conference speakers are encouraged to make considerations for all members of the audience, including persons who are blind or visually impaired, deaf or hard of hearing, or with mobility impairments.
+Attendees may make additional arrangements with the resource room for persons with disabilities during convention.Guidelines 9.Guidelines for the Practice of Parenting CoordinationThese guidelines are designed to address Parenting Coordination, developed in response to the recognition by family courts and the substantial evidence that divorce does not end patterns of high parental conflict for some families.Guidelines (January 2011)10.Guidelines for Assessment of and Intervention with Persons with DisabilitiesGuidelines to help psychologists conceptualize and implement more effective, fair and ethical psychological assessments and interventions with persons with disabilities by making their practices more accessible and disability-sensitive, enhancing their working relationships with clients with disabilities, and more.
+Adopted by APA Council of Representatives on February 18, 2011.Guidelines (January 2011) Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 24 for "Guidelines"X related to "Addictions"